westerndigitalcorporation/cdl-tools/README.md

 ### Checking Duration Limits Descriptors

-As explained above, the device sysfs duration limits attribute files expose all read and write limit descriptors values.

-Using the *cdladm* show command, the drive can also be checked directly.
+The *cdladm* show command retreives from the device and displays in human readable form the command limit descriptors configured on the target device.

 ```
 $ cdladm show /dev/sdg